Port Harcourt Stargazing & Astronomy Report

 What can you observe from Port Harcourt?

-Primary targets from Port Harcourt include Moon, planets, double stars, bright open clusters, globular clusters.
-Targets such as faint galaxies, reflection nebulae, low surface-brightness nebulae are not realistic from this sky.
+Primary targets from Port Harcourt include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
+Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Port Harcourt?